-I can think of two things that can help make Winter better wherever you are though – hot pyjamas straight off the radiator and going to bed with a hot water bottle!
-The pyjamas you can probably figure out for yourself but I’m excited to share my new and improved quilted hot water bottle cover sewing tutorial today!
+I can think of two things though that help make Winter better wherever you are – hot pyjamas straight off the radiator and going to bed with a hot water bottle!
+The pyjamas you can probably figure out for yourself but I’m excited to share my new and improved Quilted Hot Water Bottle Cover sewing tutorial today!
 This hot water bottle cover is my own design which I originally created back in 2014 for the (now sadly extinct) Liberty Craft Blog.
-After Liberty’s blog disappeared in a puff of smoke a little while ago I decided to revisit my old tutorial and give it a fresh new look.
+After Liberty closed their blog I decided to revisit my old tutorial and give it a fresh new look.
 I have simplified the process and re-shot it to make it even clearer.
 Because it’s essentially a two dimensional shape, this is the perfect beginners project.
-If you can sew in a straight(ish) line, you can make a hot water bottle cover 🙂
+If you can sew in a straight(ish) line, you can make a hot water bottle cover!

 For my main fabric I chose ‘Rosa’ by Rifle Paper Co x Cotton and Steel.
-Rifle Paper Co’s beautiful, folksy florals translate from paper to fabric so wonderfully and I just knew I needed a little sliver of this print in my life.
+Rifle Paper Co’s beautiful, folksy florals translate from paper to fabric so wonderfully and I have been craving a little sliver of this print in my life.

 To make the hot water bottle cover you will need…

 Main fabric – the amount of fabric you need will vary depending on the size of your hot water bottle.
 A piece approx. 50 cm by 100 cm should be plenty for a standard size bottle.
 You will need the same amount of cotton batting and lining fabric as your main fabric.

 Bias binding (you can buy it ready made or make your own)